 Dubai

 In May, I went to the Dubai FinTech summit.
 My first time in Dubai and it was a massive education in the culture, in how tech is used and perceived as well as how it really feels like anything in possible there.
-Sometimes it’s difficult to ignore the darker side of things but most of the time it was just dinners, great coversation and endless possibilities.
-I met some people with great weath whom I could never think to have the oppertunitiy to meet again and had some very sureal experiences.
+Sometimes it’s difficult to ignore the darker side of things but most of the time it was just dinners, great conversation and endless possibilities.
+I met some people with great wealth whom I could never think to have the opportunity to meet again and had some very surreal experiences.
 Nothing much really came from the trip this year, but it was a valuable education of doing business in the region and I am sure the experience will come in useful in the future.

 Portfolio Radar